reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

-We get the following output which displays the value of multiple annotations:
+We get the following output which displays the value of multiple annotations.
+Both the default annotation values and the custom values we provided are printed out.

 ```
 Name: Name_1